Hannah Arendt: Return to Berlin (1931–1933)

 By 1932, faced with a deteriorating political situation, Arendt was deeply troubled by reports that Heidegger was speaking at National Socialist meetings.
 She wrote, asking him to deny that he was attracted to National Socialism.
 Heidegger replied that he did not seek to deny the rumors (which were true), and merely assured her that his feelings for her were unchanged.
 As a Jew in Nazi Germany, Arendt was prevented from making a living and discriminated against and confided to Anne Mendelssohn that emigration was probably inevitable.
 Jaspers had tried to persuade her to consider herself as a German first, a position she distanced herself from, pointing out that she was a Jew and that "Für mich ist Deutschland die Muttersprache, die Philosophie und die Dichtung" (For me, Germany is the mother tongue, philosophy and poetry), rather than her identity.
-This position puzzled Jaspers, replying "It is strange to me that as a Jew you want to be different from the Germans".

 By 1933, life for the Jewish population in Germany was becoming precarious.
 Adolf Hitler became Reichskanzler (Chancellor) in January, and the Reichstag was burned down (Reichstagsbrand) the following month.
 This led to the suspension of civil liberties, with attacks on the left, and, in particular, members of the Kommunistische Partei Deutschlands (German Communist Party: KPD).
 Stern, who had communist associations, fled to Paris, but Arendt stayed on to become an activist.
 Knowing her time was limited, she used the apartment at Opitzstraße 6 in Berlin-Steglitz that she had occupied with Stern since 1932 as an underground railway way-station for fugitives.
 Her rescue operation there is now recognized with a plaque on the wall.

 Arendt had already positioned herself as a critic of the rising Nazi Party in 1932 by publishing "Adam-Müller-Renaissance?" a critique of the appropriation of the life of Adam Müller to support right wing ideology.
 The beginnings of anti-Jewish laws and boycott came in the spring of 1933.
 Confronted with systemic antisemitism, Arendt adopted the motiv "If one is attacked as a Jew one must defend oneself as a Jew.
 Not as a German, not as a world citizen, not as an upholder of the Rights of Man."
 This was Arendt's introduction of the concept of Jew as Pariah that would occupy her for the rest of her life in her Jewish writings.
 She took a public position by publishing part of her largely completed biography of Rahel Varnhagen as "Originale Assimilation: Ein Nachwort zu Rahel Varnhagen 100 Todestag" ("Original Assimilation: An Epilogue to the One Hundredth Anniversary of Rahel Varnhagen's Death") in the Kölnische Zeitung on 7 March 1933 and a little later also in Jüdische Rundschau.
 In the article she argues that the age of assimilation that began with Varnhagen's generation had come to an end with an official state policy of antisemitism.
 She opened with the declaration: